KCLogistics/railse-pitch-deck/mockup.md

 *   **Secondary Tagline:**
     *   A secondary, more descriptive tagline is placed below the main tagline: "We're not just moving goods; we're connecting an entire economy."
+    *   A third tagline is also present: "By arming a million transporters with the power of AI."

 *   **Footer:**
     *   A professional footer is located at the bottom-left of the slide with the text: "© 2025 Railse, Inc. | Confidential & Proprietary".